 • If ghost stories and spooky spots send a pleasing chill up your spine, Haunted Tours of Winnipeg may be just the right amount of “boo” for you.
 With a number of different options and scare levels, these unique paranormal tours are sure to chill (and thrill) you to the bone.
 204-989-9630.

-• After extensive renovation, the Children’s Museum reopened with 12 new hands-on areas for families to explore.
+• The Children’s Museum sparks creative learning with hands-on areas for families to explore.
 Whimsical galleries include a jungle gym named “Lasagna Lookout” and Pop M’art, which re-uses materials for arts and crafts.
 45 Forks Market Road.
 204-924-4000.

 • The land around the junction of the Red and Assiniboine rivers has been a meeting place for more than 6,000 years.
-Today, The Forks National Historic Site hosts interpretive displays, a riverside walkway, a world-class skating plaza and a wide range of events for the whole family.
-It is also the future home of the Canadian Museum for Human Rights, which opens in 2014.
+Today, The Forks National Historic Site hosts interpretive displays, a riverside walkway, award winning sculptures and a riverside amphitheatre for performances.
 Located east of Main around Broadway.
-Events hotline: 204-957-7618.
+Events hotline: 204-983-6757.

 • Scotiabank Busk Stops, located at The Forks, are a free way for visitors to enjoy lively music, puppeteers, magicians, performers and face painters.
 Each year the performers compete at a public competition in May to earn the privilege of holding a coveted Busk Pass so that they can showcase their talents at distinctively marked busk stops throughout the site.